Soil Testing in Humboldt, California

 Volcanic Mineral-rich, high water retention Willow Creek, eastern uplands Cannabis, horticulture Slope erosion

-Alluvial Soils: Agricultural Pillars
+Alluvial Soils: Agricultural Foundations

 Redwood Spodosols: Forest Ecosystems